Photoacoustic Imaging Research Lab

 About Dr. Bouchard

-Dr. Bouchard is an Associate Professor, Department of Imaging Physics - Research, Division of Diagnostic Imaging at The University of Texas MD Anderson Cancer Center.
+Dr. Bouchard is a professor in the department of Imaging Physics and division of Diagnostic Imaging at UT MD Anderson.
 He received his Ph.D. from Duke University, Pratt School of Engineering.

 Related Areas